How to Write a Narrative Essay Step by Step

 Students tend to get stumped, followed with a dose of anxiety when they hear the word “essay”.
-In this blog post we will cover the question of how to write a narrative essay about a character step by step to alleviate your anxiety and the anxiety for your students while setting them up for a successful essay writing process.
-First, we will cover how to write a narrative outline, next we will cover how to create narrative essay topics, third we will cover how to write a narrative essay introduction, fourth, how to write a narrative essay conclusion, and somewhere in between we will talk about how to write a narrative essay with dialogue, and how to write a narrative essay about yourself, or how to write a narrative essay about someone else.
+For a full lesson on Teachers Pay Teachers, click here: how to write a narrative essay about a character step by step (Full lesson on Teachers Pay Teachers) to alleviate your anxiety and the anxiety for your students while setting them up for a successful essay writing process.
 If you follow these steps, students will be able to answer the question: how can I write a narrative essay?

 It is essential and crucial to the essay process that prior to assigning the narrative essay to students, that you first know how to write a narrative essay outline.
 The outline serves as the foundational pillars for crafting a successful paper.
 It is the road map to success when students begin writing their narrative essay.
 You must create an outline that is different from the typical essay outline.
-It does not have the typical thesis or prescriptive writing that other essays, such as the literary analysis have.
-You must know how to write a narrative essay introduction first.
+It does not have the typical thesis or prescriptive writing that other essays, such as the literary analysis (lesson on TpT).
+Begin with the introduction.
 The introduction for the narrative essay includes a hook-something to capture the reader’s attention, a setting-where the story will take place, characters-who the characters are that will be in the story (physical and personality description) and a conflict-what issue is the character facing.
 I find it is easiest for the students if I set the essay up in a traditional essay outline format.
 Once you have created your outline you will have your students fill in notes on a skeletal outline.

 It will look something like this: